Mission Fitness COVID -19 Policy

 2. Mask policy

 Effective April 1st 2021, all employees, visitors, and customers are required to wear a mask or face covering upon entering and remaining within the Capital News Centre and Mission Fitness.
 The mask or face covering must cover the nose, mouth, and chin.
 Masks are to not to be removed in all common areas of the Capital News Centre.
-Masks are require at all times even when exercising.
+Masks are required at all times even when exercising.
 Please read Capital News Centre’s complete COVID-19 policy here.

 The only exemptions that exist are people who are unable to wear a mask due to a health condition or a physical, cognitive or mental impairment, and people who are unable to put on or remove a mask without the assistance of another person are exempt from mask requirements.
 People who are unable to wear a mask must maintain at least 3m distance at all times when in the facility